researchstudio-sat/webofneeds/documentation/installation-setting-up-frontend-development-environment.md

 ```
 mvn install
 ```
 once.
+It will fail, that's ok.

-It will fail but install node in the won-owner-webapp module.
+Now install node in the won-owner-webapp module.
 You'll need to modify *that* node installation, but you need Administrator privileges to do so.

 You'll need to run `npm install -g windows-build-tools` (otherwise building `node-sass` and `rdf-canonize` might fail later with a message about not finding VCBuild.exe. the command will install a python-environment and dotnet)